BinhexTeam/odoosync/README.rst

 * Initial sync of all specified models/records
 * Subsequent syncs only sync changed records
 * Follow many2one relations to sync dependent records
-* Manual mapping table (id - id) for records that cannot be synced (eg. for company ids, country records, analytic account ids...)
+* Record ID mapping table (id -> id) for records that cannot be synced (eg. for company ids, country records, analytic account ids...)
 * Field-to-field mapping with automatic type conversion when possible
 * Automatically reuse destination records that share XML IDs with source data